- While Quick Time Player on macOS can record contents of the screen, it cannot record internal audio of your Mac during screen recording.

 - For all things related to Apple and macOS, you can visit our dedicated macOS hub.

-MacOS has a plethora of built-in features and tricks to make productivity easier and one of them is the ability to record the contents on your screen using the in-built Quick Time Player.
-This eliminates the requirement of a third-party app to perform a basic task like this.
+macOS has a plethora of built-in features and tricks to make productivity easier, and one of them is the ability to record the contents on your screen using the in-built Quick Time Player.
+This eliminates the requirement for a third-party app to perform an essential task like this.
 However, what is not a part of Quick Time Player is the ability to record the internal audio of your Mac during the screen recording.
-The default options that you get is to either record no audio or to record audio using the external mic.
+The default option that you get is to either record no audio or to record audio using the external mic.

 We will tell you how to add the third option – To record internal audio of your Mac.

-The steps are pretty much straightforward and all you need is a third-party plug-in and some modifications in sound settings and you’re good to go.
+The steps are pretty much straightforward, and all you need is a third-party plug-in and some modifications in sound settings, and you’re good to go.
 Let’s begin.

 - Download Soundflower from this link and install it just like any third-party app.

 - Head over to “Audio MIDI setup” on your Mac by looking for it on spotlight search and hit the “+” sign to create an “Aggregate Device” and rename it to “Internal Input”.

 - Tick checkboxes on the left of “built-in output” and “soundflower 2ch”.